-Wellness While You Sleep by Frank Garcia
+Wellness While You Sleep by Your Marque Team

 You exercise, eat right, yet you still feel exhausted in the morning.
 The missing spring in one’s step after multiple restless nights may feel like the norm for most of us.
 Unfortunately, feeling your best at times usually depends on a good night’s rest.
 Here are some practical sleeping tips to help you get a good night’s rest…

 Sometimes, restless sleep may stem from upper gastrointestinal fullness.
 Do not eat at least 2 hours before bed.
 This is an easy fix to improve the quality of sleep.

 Check your mattress.
 Mattress sagging or toxic synthetic materials used in the construction may indicate it’s time to update your bed.
 Natural organic materials, and allergen-free construction may cost a premium, but a good night’s sleep is worth the investment.
 Offset coils in a thicker gauge of non-magnetic steel, wrapped in organic materials, is what I believe to be breathable and most comfortable.

 Exercise regularly to promote natural sleep, but finish your workout at least three hours before you go to bed.
 Exercising increases heart rate, and if you exercise too close to bedtime, you may stay awake.
 A break of three hours post-exercise prior to sleep will give your body enough time to properly unwind.
 Natural sleep will allow for slight turning and readjusting to prevent stiffness and muscle fatigue.